- Location: Pennsylvania

 Complete a form MV-1, Application for Certificate of Title, available only from authorized PennDOT agents.
 They assist you with completing the form, but you'll need to provide several documents to complete the transaction, including proof of ownership.
 This might include the original title signed over to you, or the manufacturer's certificate of origin if the car is new and never been titled.
 You'll also need to get translated any documents that are in a foreign language.

-The state provides a detailed Fact Sheet with all the import and export information you may need.
+The state provides a detailed Fact Sheet with all the import and export information you may need, including a list of accepted customs forms.

 The National Highway Traffic Safety Administration also provides an extensive website with hints, tips, and laws regarding imports.